 What Not to Feed Your Dog

 Do NOT feed your dog chocolate that’s *meant for humans.
 It is poisonous to them and can actually kill them.
-There are several other foods that are not suitable for dogs.
-Their effects can range from an upset stomach or diarrhea, to seizures or death.
+Several other foods are not suitable for dogs.
+Their effects can range from an upset stomach or diarrhea to seizures or death.
 Don’t feed your dog any of these things:

 - Cat Food